MIT-DMSE-Breakerspace/MIT-DMSE-Breakerspace.github.io/tutorials/ftir.md

   * Non-volatile liquids can be run uncovered, without the use of the pressure tower
   * Volatile samples can be covered with the volatiles cover to prevent evaporation.
 Clamp volatiles cover the pressure tower
 * Click "collect sample" in OMNIC, clean, repeat as needed

+<a name="details"></a>
+### Detailed operating instructions:

+#### <a name="crystal"></a> Cleaning the ATR crystal:

+* apply a few drops of isopropyl alcohol to the crystal
+* wipe with Kimwipe

+_insert gif of process_

+#### <a name="background"></a> Background collection:

+Before collecting spectra, it is necessary to collect a background reading.
+The OMNIC software will automatically subtract the background from your sample spectrum, so it makes sense to collect a background that is relevant to your particular sample.
+If you are characterizing a solid or powder, the normal background will be air.
+If you are measuring an aqueous sample, and want to have water subtracted, you would collect a background of deionized water.
+If a sample is attached to a substrate such as a glass slide, you would collect the background on a clean section of the substrate.

+* Load the background material onto the ATR crystal, or for air leave it uncovered
+* Click "collect background"

+_insert image with collect background highlighted_

 <figure>
   <a href="../assets/img/tutorials/ftir/volatile-cover.GIF" target="_parent"><img src="../assets/img/tutorials/ftir/volatile-cover.GIF" alt="Volatile cover use." style="width:32%;"></a>